 It’s The Brown Velvet Pie!
-A creamy chocolate pie based off the cream cocktail, The Brown Velvet.
+A creamy, boozy, chocolate pie based off the cream cocktail, The Brown Velvet.

 Brown Velvet Pie?

 Yup!
 It’s name after a cocktail called the brown velvet that sort of sounds like a 70’s Blacksploitation movie doesn’t it?

 The recipe is simple.
 1 ounce heavy cream, 1 ounce triple sec, 1 ounce creme de cacao.
 Shake and strain into a glass and garnish with cinnamon.
 Kind of the perfect cocktail for a cold winter night.